paulczar/gcp-lb-tags/README.md

-# GCP-LB-TAGS maitains a Google Load Balancer Target Pool based on matching instance tags.
+# GCP-LB-LABELS maitains a Google Load Balancer Target Pool based on matching instance labels.

-Given an existing Load Balancer, will keep it's target pool updated to contain all instances that match a set of labels in your given region and zones.
-Currently only deals with basic TCP load balancing.
+Google LoadBalancing can be a frustrating thing to do, especially when not using managed instance groups.
+Different protocols require different google resources (forwarding rule, targetpools, backends, healthchecks, etc) and can be difficult to figure out what to use when.
+More-over keeping them up to date when instances are created/removed can be troublesome as well.
+This attempts to solve that problem.

+Currently only supporting bare TCP protocol (as its sort of the easiest, but also what I needed right away).

 ## Usage